Section 172 (1) Statement

 Decision making, values and governance

-• The board is comprised of six highly experienced directors including two executive directors, three non-executive directors and the Chairman.
+• During the year the board was comprised of five highly experienced directors including two executive directors, two non-executive directors and the Chairman.
 Each member of the board has a vast depth of experience from differing career backgrounds.
-Whilst there are certain matters that are reserved for the board (or investors), the board otherwise exercises day-to-day decision making through delegated authority to the Executive Management Team and employees.
-This authority is set out, and continually updated, in the Group Authority Framework (“GAF”).
+Whilst there are certain matters that are reserved for the board (or investors) the board otherwise exercises day-to-day decision making through delegated authority to the Executive Management Team and employees.
+This authority is set out, and continually updated, in the Group Authority Framework ("GAF").

-• The principal decisions made by the company during the financial year were:
+• The principal decisions made by the Group during the financial year include:

-• The Group’s values of Trust, Integrity, Innovation, Openness, Inclusion and Respect were chosen by employees and are core to the Group and set the tone for how employees treat each other and customers.
-These values are consistently referenced in employee communications, training and a quarterly awards scheme that recognises employees that demonstrate these.
-These values together with the approach to flexible working has helped develop the framework of the Group’s culture, which is reinforced through the actions of the Executive Management Team.
+• The Group's values of Trust, Integrity, Innovation, Openness, Inclusion and Respect were chosen by employees and are core to the Group and set the tone for how employees treat each other and customers.
+These values are consistently referenced in employee communications, training and employee awards scheme.
+These values together with the approach to flexible working has helped develop the framework of the Group's culture, which is reinforced through the actions of the executive management team.

 • The Group has a clear strategy which has been communicated to all employees throughout the business.
-This strategy ensures that all employees are clear on the focus of the business both in short term and long term (following five years).
-Each year, the Board undertakes a detailed review of the Group’s strategy including the business plan for the following five years.
-Once approved by the Board the plan and strategy form the basis for financial budgets, resource plans and investment decisions.
+This strategy ensures that all employees are clear on the focus of the business both in short term and long term.
+Each year the board undertakes a review of the Group's strategy included in the business plan for the following years.
+The plan and strategy form the basis for financial budgets, resource plans and investment decisions.
 The board typically meets monthly to review the performance of the Group, engages in strategic discussions, approves plans of action to provide support to the Group through its various stages of growth and maintains an oversight of risk and compliance.

-• The directors operate alongside a dedicated Group Risk and Compliance (GRC) and Legal team which is responsible for identifying, managing and reporting risk across the Group, ensuring compliance with policies, laws and regulations that govern the Group’s operating activities and supporting appropriate governance and decision-making.
-This also includes Business Continuity Planning across the Group with the aim of ensuring the safety of employees and the continued ability to operate under adverse trading conditions including a global pandemic, severe weather, virus threats or global conflict.
-The risk framework includes a number of Group policies which help support s172 requirements including the Anti-slavery and Human Tracking policy, Anti-bribery, Anti-facilitation of tax evasion and Whistleblowing policies.
+• The directors operate alongside a dedicated governance, risk and compliance ("GRC") team and the legal team who are responsible for identifying, managing and reporting risk across the Group, ensuring compliance with policies, laws and regulations that govern the Group's operating activities and supporting appropriate governance and decision-making.
+This also includes business continuity planning across the Group with the aim of ensuring the safety of employees and the continued ability to operate under adverse trading conditions, including a global pandemic, severe weather, virus threats and global conflicts.
+The risk framework includes a number of committees sanctioned by the board as well as group policies which help support s172 requirements including the anti-slavery and human tracking, anti-bribery, anti-facilitation of tax evasion and whistleblowing policies.
 These policies are available on the Group intranet and have been included in training sessions.
-During the year, the company launched a series of GRC training modules covering Governance, Risk and Compliance, Anti-Bribery and Corruption, Modern Slavery, Anti-facilitation of Tax Evasion, and Cyber Crime Awareness.
-Over 92% of all employees in the Group had completed these modules at the date of this report.
+The Group anti-slavery statement is available on the Group's website at: www.autovistagroup.com/anti-slavery statement.

 Stakeholder engagement: Investor, employees, customers, suppliers and community and environment